Gil Diniz: Biography

 He was born in Serra Talhada, in the interior of Pernambuco in 1986.

 Diniz started the History course with a full scholarship through the state program Prouni, but did not complete it.
 Between 2009 and 2011, he tried to join the Military Police of São Paulo State, but failed to pass the psychotechnical exam.

 Diniz joined the Brazilian Post and Telegraph Company, where he became known in his unit for being critical of the company's union and the Workers' Party.
 There he received the nickname "Carteiro (Postman) Reaça".

 During the 2014 elections, he met Eduardo Bolsonaro of whom he became a friend and started helping with the leaflets of Eduardo's campaign for deputy.
 After Eduardo's election, Gil became Eduardo's office advisor, a position he held until August 2018, with an average salary of 5,000 reais a month.

 In the 2018 elections, he was elected state representative by São Paulo, with an expressive vote of 214,037 votes.

 Personal life

 Diniz has two children.
 He is Roman Catholic.

 Controversy

 According to the survey of Aos Fatos in May 2020, Gil Diniz and a group of seven deputies investigated in the fake news survey published an average of two posts per day on a social network over a period of three months, with misinformation or mentioning the STF critical.

+In July 2020, he and state representative Douglas Garcia were expelled from the Social Liberal Party for spreading fake news and attacking democratic institutions.
+The expulsion was formalized in October 2020 by Legislative Assembly of São Paulo.
+Between that period and February 2022, he was without a party, until he joined the ranks of the Liberal Party (PL) in the same year.

+In the 2022 elections, he was re-elected as a state representative for São Paulo, with 196,215 votes.